common-workflow-language/user_guide/src/faq.md

       outputEval: ${self[0].basename=inputs.otu_table_name; return self;}
 ```

+By modifying the `basename` field in the `outputEval` field, a workflow engine renames
+the file name when staging to the output directory.

 ## How do I reference a local script?

 There are two ways to reference a local script: